synchronoss/nio-multipart/README.md

 By default the temporary files are stored to *${java.io.tmpdir}/nio-file-upload* with a unique name like *nio-body-${uuid}-${part-index}.tmp*.
 The path can be changed point to a different location.
 The folder must be writable otherwise the parser will throw an error.
 The *DefaultPartBodyByteStoreFactory* is trying to keep the disk usage as low as possible and that's why when a file is read, it is deleted.
-In other words, the *onPartReady* event is providing a *ByteStore* that can be used to retrieve the InputStream for the part body.
+In other words, the *onPartFinished* event is providing a *ByteStore* that can be used to retrieve the InputStream for the part body.
 When the InputStream is closed the underlying file (if any) is deleted.

 ##### Nested multipart limit